Royal Melbourne Hospital Dry July Ambassador, Deane Reynolds, in the press :)

 “I’m doing Dry July to thank the RMH for giving me a second bite out of the cherry of life.”

 The RMH 2019 Dry July goal is to raise $75,000 towards patient-care items and equipment for the head and neck cancer services and ward 7B.
 SIGN UP for Dry July and help ensure patients with cancer receive the best in care throughout their journeys of recovery.
-Alternatively, you can make a donation to RMH Dry July campaign HERE.
+Alternatively, you can make a donation to RMH Dry July campaign HERE

-Thank you for supporting The Royal Melbourne Hospital |
+Donate to The Royal Melbourne Hospital